11nithin/Election_Analysis/README.md

 Arapahoe: 6.7% (24,801)
 ```

-*Which county had the largest number of votes?
+2. largest number of votes?
 ```
 Denver: 82.8% (306,055)
 ```

-*Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+3. Number of votes and the percentage of the total votes each candidate received.
 ```
 Charles Casper Stockham: 23.0% (85,213)
 Diana DeGette: 73.8% (272,892)